Gustavo-Teleguario/Firefighter-Quiz-App/README.md

     * Launch the **Fire Department Quiz** app

 ---
-**Developed for professional firefighter education - Learning through immersive 3D training experience! 🚒**
+**Developed with ❤️ for our brave firefighters - Supporting those who risk their lives to protect others!**